macnum/100-days-of-code/r1-log.md

 Highs: Still showing up and pushing through.
 Trying to write cleaner code by organizing logic into separate functions.
 That’s growth in itself.

 ### R1D14
+Day 14 of #100DaysOfCode

+Missed yesterday’s commit (fell asleep :sweat_smile:), so here’s the update:

+:tada: Got the basic calculator working!

+Current issue: The operate function runs multiple times when clicking "=" or operator buttons.
+Working on fixing the logic to ensure it runs only once unless a new value is added.

+Lows: Debugging this is exhausting.

+Highs: The calculator actually works now!

+### R1D15